GeorgetownMakerHubOrg/air-quality/README.md

 These include:

 1. Code written in Micropython
-1. Integrated battery shield and ESP8266 circuitry on single board (Lolin D1 Pro)
+1. Integrated battery shield and Expressif ESP32 WROOM-32 circuitry on single board (Lolin D32)
 1. Voltage monitoring on A0 Pin
 1. Stevenson case to improve air flow
 1. Crisp wiring that leverages the I2C bus